frankshearar/Home/Semver-2.0.0-Protocol.md

 ### Suggestion (rough and not detailed)

-1. On the OData side add a query string SemVerLevel=2, without it the server should filter out non compliant SemVer1.
-The "SemVerLevel" query parameter key is case insensitive.
+1. On the OData side add a query string semVerLevel=2, without it the server should filter out non compliant SemVer1.
+The "semVerLevel" query parameter key is case insensitive.
 1. On the search side follow the same pattern
 1. On the Registration blob we should expose a new end point RegistrationsBaseUrl-Semver2/3.0.0, this is a little more interesting pattern because servers might not expose it so clients need to opt into it if available or fallback to RegistrationsBaseUrl-Semver2/3.0.0-RC.
 1. For PackageBaseAddress we have two options, I'm preferring the new end point, because it lends to less requests at the expense of more storage.